I'm Android Care Taker!

-Below is the procedure that anyone is kindly looking for: This method can be applied on any device, setup is pretty exact.
+Below is the procedure that anyone is kindly looking for: This method can be applied on any device, and the setup is pretty exact.

-Note: Check before whether your device supports the OTG (On-The-Go) or not.
+Note: Check whether your device supports the OTG (On-The-Go).

 Firstly, Search for the term ‘OTG (On-The-Go)’ in the mobile settings.